Fossj117/opinion-mining/README.md

 If you are interested in exploring YUMM's code, the main directories of interest are `./classes`, which contains the code for YUMM's primary summary-generation pipeline, and `./modeling`, which contains the code for training/optimizing the machine learning models that currently power YUMM.

+### Other Notes

+I'm in the process of writing more detailed technical/non-technical documentation for YUMM.
+Non-technical overviews will be posted on my blog [here](http://jfoss.ghost.io).
+Technical documentation will be included in this repo in the directory that it is most relevant to.

 ### References

 The problem of automatic review summarization has been addressed in academic literature.
 See especially: